sorpyr/AutoClickerAHK/README.md

 <h1 align="center">AutoClickerAHK</h1>

 # AutoClickerAHK
 A simple, portable auto-clicker made with AutoHotkey and compiled into a standalone executable.
+Guaranteed 20+ CPS

 # How it works
 Run the executable, then hold down the 4th mouse button (the back button) to start auto-clicking.
 Release the button to stop.